Glup!: History

-Glup! is a Chilean rock-pop band active in the period 1996-2003, with reunions in 2011, 2019 and from 2022 to the present.
+They were active in the period from 1996 to 2003, with reunions in 2011, 2019 and from 2022 to the present.
 In 1999 the band performed at the Viña del Mar International Song Festival, after gaining mainstream popularity in Chile due to their adolescent lyrics and catchy melodies.
 Freebola, released in 1999, was the group's commercial breakthrough and their signature song.
-Primarily a pop-rock act, the band drew heavy inspiration from britpop scene.